 Active-passive architecture works to clone a single-machine site and place two or more independent instances of it behind a load balancer.
 While all the sites behind the load balancer are running and ready to service requests, the load balancer only hands over requests to one of the sites, designated as the primary site.
-If the load balancer detects that the primary site is unavailable, incoming requests are then redirected to a failover or standby site.
+If the load balancer detects that the primary site is unavailable, incoming requests are then redirected to a standby site through the failover process.

 The failover process is handled completely outside of ArcGIS Server and can be typically configured to be triggered when the ArcGIS Server machine is completely unavailable (network or hardware failure), or in some cases, when a specific service or operation is failing.

-You can request license files from My Esri for your standby or failover sites at no additional cost.
+You can request license files from My Esri for your standby sites at no additional cost.

 While several machines are used to host ArcGIS Server in this deployment pattern, this configuration cannot be technically described as a multiple-machine site, because the sites behind the load balancer are independent of each other.
 Each site is composed of a single ArcGIS Server machine and has its own local configuration store and server directories.

 The active-passive failover configuration allows you to build a redundant ArcGIS Server tier without incurring additional licensing fees.
-Standby servers can be licensed at no additional cost.
+As the standby servers are not receiving any requests, they can be licensed at no additional cost.
 However, you must manage each independent server site separately; the sites have their own local configuration store and server directories.
 This can potentially add significant administration and management overhead if the site's services or data change frequently.
 In addition, any active requests in the primary site are lost when switching over to the standby site during failover.